Please Talk to Your Kids Before Someone Else DoesPin

 Here’s a clue, parents.
 If you don’t talk to your kids about sex, no matter how uncomfortable it may be, they will get curious about it and seek answers elsewhere.
 Some will look at online porn and come to the conclusion that it is “normal.”
 Others will become targets for people who would be more than happy to “help” them learn about sex.

 You see, even as preteens, kids will start to get curious about sex.
 Feel whatever you want about their innocent childhoods, but this is the truth.
 And there will always be plenty of places where they can learn something about sex.
-They also will likely lack any basis for putting what they “learn” in to perspective.
-So, they think porn = reality, or they think they need to keep quiet about anything sexual other people tell them because their parents never talk about that.
+They will also likely lack any basis for putting what they “learn” into perspective.
+So, they think porn = reality, or they think they need to keep quiet about anything sexual that other people tell them, because their parents never talk about that.
 Is that the relationship you want with your kids?

 Look, I have a personal stake in this.
 I was groomed with the help of porn and a curiosity about sex.
 Growing up, my parents weren’t going to tell me about it.
-My school would make some half-assed attempt to, too late since it was after the abuse had already started, the Catholic Church wasn’t going to tell me.
+My school would make some half-assed attempt to, but it was too late since it was after the abuse had already started, and the Catholic Church wasn’t going to tell me.
 My friends were about as dumb about it as I was.
-But, it turns out an older person in my family was more than happy to take advantage of that situation and not just tell me but show me.
+But, it turns out an older person in my family was more than happy to take advantage of that situation and not just tell me, but show me.

 That process started when I was 9.
 40 years ago.